High Net Worth Mortgages

 High Net Worth individuals generally find themselves in quite complicated situations when it comes to assets and liabilities, so just give as much information as you can to a broker.
 Some people hold back because they think something might go against them, or they’ve made an assumption.
 The more transparent you are, the easier it will be for the broker to find you the right lender.

-Your home may be repossessed if you do not keep up repayments on your mortgage or any other debt secured on it.
 The Financial Conduct Authority does not regulate some Buy to Let Mortgages.